Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: Case studies and insights: parallel decomposition

-Let us start by defining some formal notations that will be useful in our analysis. \begin{itemize} \item We denote the size of the input problem instance as $n$.
-In our study of LLM-based algorithms, the term ``size'' here typically means the length, e.g.~the number of characters or tokens, of the text that represents the input problem instance; it can also be defined in terms of traditional data structures, such as the length of a list. \item Let $k$ denote the number of parallel sub-tasks after decomposition, and $m_i$ denote the size of the $i$-th sub-task, where $i \in [k]$.
-It is assumed that $m_i \le \bar{m}$ for some maximum value $\bar{m}$ that can fit into the context window of the LLM used in the algorithm.
-For most of our analysis, we will assume for simplicity that $m_i = m$ for all $i \in [k]$, and that $k = O(n / m)$. \item We denote $p \ge 1$ as the maximum degree of parallelism supported by LLM inference service. \item Finally, let $\lensys$ be an upper bound for the length of the system prompt of each LLM call.
-The presence of $\lensys$, which can be large in practice, is essentially due to the fact that the LLM is used as a general-purpose sub-routine, hence specifying the concrete task for each LLM call constitutes part of the complexity. \end{itemize} These notations are summarized in Table~\ref{tab:notation} for convenient reference.
+We let $n$ denote the size of the input problem instance; it can be the length (e.g., the number of characters or tokens) of the text that represents the input problem instance, or defined in terms of traditional data structures (e.g., the length of a list).
+Let $k$ denote the number of parallel sub-tasks after decomposition, and $m_i$ denote the size of the $i$-th sub-task, where $i \in [k]$.
+It is assumed that $m_i \le \bar{m}$ for some maximum value $\bar{m}$ that can fit into the context window of the LLM used by the algorithm.
+For most of our analysis, we will assume for simplicity that $m_i = m$ for all $i \in [k]$, and that $k = \Theta(n / m)$.
+We denote $p \ge 1$ as the maximum degree of parallelism supported by LLM inference service.
+Finally, let $\lensys$ be an upper bound for the length of the system prompt of each LLM call, which includes everything in the prompt except for the input problem instance itself.
+The presence of $\lensys$, which can be large in practice, is essentially due to the fact that the LLM is used as a general-purpose sub-routine, hence specifying the concrete task for each LLM call constitutes part of the complexity.